archinetai/audio-data-pytorch/README.md

 ```

 ### Common Voice Dataset
 Multilanguage wrapper for the [Common Voice](https://commonvoice.mozilla.org/) dataset with voice-only data.
 Requires `pip install datasets`.
-Note that each language requires several GBs of storage, and that you have to confirm access for each distinct version you use e.g. [here](https://huggingface.co/datasets/mozilla-foundation/common_voice_10_0]), to validate your Huggingface access token.
-You can provide a list of `languages`, to avoid an unbalanced dataset the values will be interleaved by downsampling the majority language to have the same number of samples as the minority language.
+Note that each language requires several GBs of storage, and that you have to confirm access for each distinct version you use e.g. [here](https://huggingface.co/datasets/mozilla-foundation/common_voice_10_0), to validate your Huggingface access token.
+You can provide a list of `languages` and to avoid an unbalanced dataset the values will be interleaved by downsampling the majority language to have the same number of samples as the minority language.

 ```py
 from audio_data_pytorch import CommonVoiceDataset